GreatAuk/plugin-web-update-notification/packages/webpack-plugin/README.md

 ## Why

 Some users do not have the habit of closing web pages.
-If the front-end page is updated, the user page may report an error (file 404) or a white screen.
+If the front-end page is updated, the user page has always been a historical version, any there may be report an error (file 404) or a white screen.

 ## Install